oliverwarne/FRC-Scrutor/README.md

 # FRC-Scrutor
 Titan Robotics (FRC 5431) scouting analyzation tool for Recycling Rush 2015

+You should look through the previous commits to see just how terrible a programmer I was.
+That's also the reason for 200 commits.

 ### Usage
 #### Preparing text files
 A list should be written in a text file in this format.